Lavany549/Detection-and-Prevention-of-DDoS-attacks-in-VANETs/README.md

     ```mininet > xterm h3```

-    Another terminal pops up lets say Terminal 5 is opened with *node h3* , Now run
+    Another terminal pops up lets say Terminal 5 is opened for *node h3* , Now run

     ```# python3 flooding.py```

-    This creates flooding packets into the network.
+    This will produce the flooding packets into the network.

-  * Now Go to Terminal 1 and check whether the results are displayed.

-    If yes, stop Terminal 2 by *Ctrl + Z* and stop the Terminal 3 , 4 and 5 now using the same command *Ctrl + Z*.

-  * You can observe the results in Terminal 1.
+  * Upon starting each traffic, the resulting entropy calculation and classifier outputs can be found in Terminal 1.
+  * The traffic can be ended by pressing **Ctrl + Z** in their respective terminal